THE LAB AUTOMATION EXPERTS

 An automated colony picker relies on programmed parameters to identify and pick the desired colonies.
 Most robots have software that allows you to select the visual parameters of the colonies you want, such as radius, shape, color, separation, conformity, a contrast to the background, and other characteristics.
 With most software, you can create and define your own parameters to ensure your automated colony picker selects the right colony.

-Other than the considerations mentioned above, here are other factors you can consider when choosing the right automated colony picker.
+Other than the considerations mentioned above, here are other factors you can consider when choosing the right automated system.

 • Selection Efficiency: The industry standard for the percentage of human pickable colonies that robots can pick is approximately 72%.
 However, it’s now easier to find automated colony pickers with over 90% efficiency in the market such as The RapidPick.